cazeip/Remarkable-2-Wireless-Web/README.md

 HOST="192.168.x.x"
 PASSWORD="password"
 ```
+5. Download the appropriate version of [rm2pdf](https://github.com/rorycl/rm2pdf/releases) for Linux or macOS.
+    1. You should get a binary executable file, that you will put inside the repository
+    1. Rename it so it's called `rm2pdf`
+    1. Give it execution permissions with `chmod 744 rm2pdf`, its permissions should be `-rwxr--r--`
 5. Start the web server
 ```
 node index.js
 ```
 6. Open a browser, and go to [localhost:4000](http://localhost:4000), the web page should load, but display an empty file system.
 That's because you haven't cached anything yet.

-7. Load [localhost:4000/reload_cache](http://localhost:4000/reload_cache) to tell the server to reload the cache, by downloading all metadata files through SCP.
+7. Click on the round "refresh" arrow, which will download all metadata files through SCP.
     * This operation can take a while, depending on the amount of files you have, and the latency of your Wi-Fi connection
     * You should see many files appearing in the `cache/` folder.
-Once everything is indexed, the page should display a confirm message

-8. Go back to [localhost:4000](http://localhost:4000), your files should all show up.
+Once everything is indexed, the page should reload, and your files should all show up.